Value for money dashboards

 Value for money dashboards provide comparative data on a wide range of policing activities from 2011 up to the most recent data release.

-They build on work done between 2009 and 2017 and published as PDF value for money profiles.
+They build on work done between 2009 and 2017 that were published as PDF value for money profiles.

 These allow detailed analysis of: